 13. We believe that the sacraments of the Church, given by the Lord, are Baptism and the Lord’s Table (Communion) (Rom.
 6:3,4; Acts 18:8; 1 Pt.
 3:21; Mat.
 28;19,20; 16:16; Acts 2:38-41; 8:12, 13, 36, 38; Mat.
 26:26-30; 1 Cor.
 10:16; 11:23-30; 2 Pt.
 2:13)

 Pastor: James Wenger

 James is one of the founding Pastors of Grace Church.
 James was born and raised in the local community, and began his full-time ministry life in Romania as a missionary and church planter from 1992 to 1994.
 It was while ministering in Romania that James met and fell in love with his lovely wife, Ani.
 He served as Youth & Missions Pastor of Pacific Hills Church, Laguna Hills from 1997 to 1999.
 James earned his undergraduate degree from Biola University and his Masters from Westminster Theological Seminary.
-He is on the Board of Grace Classical Academy, Orange County’s first classical Christian school.
 James and Ani have three children.

 Associate Pastor: Clark Gallagher

 Clark has been a member of Grace Church since 2008 and has served as a Sunday School teacher and as a deacon for several years prior to being ordained as an elder in 2016.
 He earned his undergraduate degree in Liberal Studies from The Master’s College in Santa Clarita, CA and is currently a student at Reformed Theological Seminary.
 Clark and his wife, Dana, have been blessed with four children and consider it a great joy and privilege to be a part of and serve Grace Church.